 ** These software programs are also available campus-wide in the Student Computing Clusters

 Absences due to the disability may occur unexpectedly.
 In these cases, the student’s grade should not be negatively affected solely on the basis of an attendance or missed exam policy.
 Knowledge of the material is expected, as of any student, but accommodating the disability to the extent possible in the course is the focus of the accommodation request.
-In the event of excessive absences or a conflict between an attendance policy and this accommodation, faculty and DSS will consult.
+In the event of excessive absences or a conflict between an attendance policy and this accommodation, faculty and SAS will consult.
 The student is still responsible for the work and may need to coordinate with faculty on how to complete/make-up work missed.